Ph.D. in Information Technologies and Management, École de Technologie Supérieure (ETS), Montreal, Quebec, Canada.

 Research Interests: Biotechnology systems, Biotechnology applications, pharmaceutical information systems, healthcare infomatics

-Ph.D.
-Industrial and Systems Engineering, Binghamton University, Binghamton, NY, USA.
+Ph.D. in Industrial and Systems Engineering, Binghamton University, Binghamton, NY, USA.

 Executive M.B.A., Binghamton University, Binghamton, NY, USA.